Essential Oils Make and Take Guide with DIY Recipe Ideas

 How will you spread the word about your class?

-Invite people to your class, you can do this through social media, mailed invitations, email invites, phone calls or text, local media or community centers advertising, etc. How you invite others really depends on the type of class you will be holding and who your audience is.
+Invite people to your class, you can do this through social media, mailed invitations, email invites, phone calls, text, local media, or community center advertising, etc. How you invite others really depends on the type of class you will be holding and who your audience is.

 Step 2: Pricing